01rohitsingh/icoder/README.md

-##📝 Project Title
+## 📝 Project Title

 iCoder – A Modern Tech & Coding Blog Website

-📌 Project Description
+## 📌 Project Description

 iCoder is a responsive, modern tech blogging website built using HTML, CSS, and Bootstrap 5.
 The website provides information about trending topics in technology such as Web Development, Artificial Intelligence, Data Science, Cyber Security, and Cloud Computing.

 It includes a navigation bar, image carousel, blog cards, modal-based login/signup forms, and a clean footer.

-🚀 Features
+## 🚀 Features

-Responsive Navbar with dropdown menu
+ ├──Responsive Navbar with dropdown menu

-Login and Sign-up modal forms
+ ├──Login and Sign-up modal forms

-Image carousel with smooth transitions
+ ├──Image carousel with smooth transitions

-Blog cards with category tags and images
+ ├──Blog cards with category tags and images

-Fully responsive layout using Bootstrap Grid

-Footer with social media icons
+ ├──Fully responsive layout using Bootstrap Grid ├──Footer with social media icons

-Clean and modern UI
+ ├──Clean and modern UI

-🛠️ Technologies Used
+## 🛠️ Technologies Used

-HTML5

-CSS3
+ ├──HTML5
+ ├──CSS3

-Bootstrap 5
+ ├──Bootstrap 5

-JavaScript (Bootstrap bundle)
+ ├──JavaScript (Bootstrap bundle)

-📂 Project Structure
+## 📂 Project Structure
  /iCoder
  │
  ├── index.html
  ├── about.html
  ├── contact.html
  ├── tech3.avif
  ├── tech5.avif
  ├── tech6.avif
  ├── web1.webp
  ├── code1.avif
  ├── code2.avif
  ├── code4.avif
  ├── code5.avif
  └── README.md

-💻 How to Run the Project
+## 💻 How to Run the Project

-Download or clone the repository.
+ ├──Download or clone the repository.

-Open index.html in any modern web browser.
+ ├──Open index.html in any modern web browser.

-No server or backend setup is required.
+ ├──No server or backend setup is required.

-📸 Screenshots

-(Add screenshots here if required)

-📈 Future Improvements
+## 📈 Future Improvements

-Add backend integration for login and signup

-Connect blog cards to dynamic content or database

-Add user authentication and profile management
+ ├──Add backend integration for login and signup ├──Connect blog cards to dynamic content or database ├──Add user authentication and profile management ├──Implement search functionality

-Implement search functionality

-Add dark mode
+ ├──Add dark mode